ANU-RSES-Education/EMSC-2022/Lectures/Lectures-MD-Lab1.md

 Plot the two curves from Stein and Stein, (1992) - overlap them so that you can see how they diverge (2)

-Did their curve plot below or above yours ?
+Did their curve plot below or above the one you drew by eye ?

 Summarize our class discussion of what we have not considered in our analysis that might be important (2)